Rocket-CDS/RocketDirectoryAPI/Documentation/rss.md

 ﻿# RSS Feed
-RocketDirectory and Arapper Systems for it can implment an RSS feed.
+RocketDirectory and Wrapper Systems can implment an RSS feed.
 This is activated by a url with specific parameters.

 Example URL:
 ```